 3 PLUs

 Much of the work of MTSS and school improvement is done by teams and during meetings.
 Healthy functioning teams get more accomplished with fewer frustrations and setbacks.
 This course will guide team members and leaders through the important considerations and tasks to develop a strong team and hold effective meetings.
+Updated from the original version of this course, we have streamlined activities for improved navigation, kept the tools and activities that served participants most, removed those that were not helpful, and added content regarding family engagement.

 Participants will be able to: